Compressing Language Models for Specialized Domains: Analysis

-We observe that by using a mixture of Hessians, overall performance is higher than using domain-specific calibration data alone.
-This comes at almost no cost to in-domain performance, with a negligible reduction in both the biomedical and legal domains.
-This suggests that the addition of Hessian mixing can enable an optimal balance between domain-specific and general performance.
+Finally, we observe that by applying \ours{}, language modeling performance is maximized compared to introducing domain-specific calibration data alone.
+For example, \ours{} achieves a reduction of 0.7 (average) perplexity for the biomedical domain (14.4 versus 15.1).
+For the legal domain, we note that the average perplexity is equivalent.
+Considering overall performance, i.e. the average of domain-specific and general performance, \ours{} yields the best results.
+This suggests that the addition of \ours{} can balance domain-specific and general performance effectively.